vodquang96/django-anymail/docs/sending/anymail_additions.rst

     .. attribute:: track_opens

-        Set this to `True` or `False` to override your ESP account default setting for tracking when users open a message.
+        If your ESP supports open tracking, you can set this to `True` or `False` to override your ESP's default for this particular message.
+(Most ESPs let you configure open tracking defaults at the account or sending domain level.)

+        For example, if you have configured your ESP to *not* insert open tracking pixels by default, this will attempt to enable that for this one message:

         .. code-block:: python